What is Giving Notice?

 You are required to have lived in the district for at least 7 full consecutive days and nights immediately before giving notice.
 Cornwall is one registration district so you may give notice at any of our Registration Offices.

-There are 2 types of notice of marriage / civil partnership appointments available, further information on the documents needed is available within the links below:
+There are two types of notice of marriage or civil partnership appointments available.
+Further information on the documents you need is available below:

-- Notice of Marriage / Civil Partnership for a Relevant National (where both parties are British, Irish or an EU citizen with settled or pre-settled status
+- Notice of Marriage or Civil Partnership for a British, Irish or Relevant National

-- Notice of Marriage / Civil Partnership for a Foreign National (where one or both parties are subject to immigration control)
+- Notice of Marriage or Civil Partnership for a Foreign National subject to immigration control

-The waiting period between giving notice and when a ceremony can take place is currently twenty eight clear days*.
-The schedule for marriage will be issued on the twenty ninth day after giving notice and is valid for twelve months from the date of your appointment.
+The waiting period between giving notice and when a ceremony can take place is currently 28 clear days*.
+The schedule will be issued on the 29th day after giving notice and is valid for twelve months from the date of your appointment.
 This schedule will usually be kept by the Registration Office local to where you intend to marry, prior to the ceremony.

 *Non relevant nationals